 About a year ago the Cardiff chapter of the Silverlining Brain Injury Charity was relaunched.
-We at Hugh James are delighted to have supported the group by hosting monthly meetings and offering refreshments to the service users and professionals who attend.
+We at Hugh James is delighted to have supported the group by hosting monthly meetings and offering refreshments to the service users and professionals who attend.

 The charity’s mission is to “engage and unite the brain injured with the wider community in such a way which invigorates, motivates, and rehabilitates.
 This helps all those affected by brain injury (Silverliners) rediscover a sense of purpose, direction and meaning as well as educating the public to the plight of those affected.
 We believe our mission can be achieved through supporting purposeful projects, challenges and activities which benefit the individual and the wider community.”